Skip to main content

 Wykham Park, with its captivating grounds and distinctive buildings, became Tudor Hall's permanent, cherished home from 1946.

-Sign up for an Open Morning or one of our regular Open Friday events to experience the spark that is 'so Tudor'.
+Sign up for an Open Morning or one of our regular Open Friday events to experience how Tudor empowers every girl to flourish.

-We'd love to see you so please get in touch and make an enquiry today or call our friendly and welcoming school on 01295 756259.
+We'd love to see you so please get in touch today or call our friendly and welcoming school on 01295 756259.

 Tudor Hall, Wykham Park, Banbury, Oxfordshire, England OX16 9UR